ea35/ea35/README.md

 - 📌 I am interested to apply my diverse background to develop tools to solve technical and scientific challenges.

-- 🎯 Let's spread love 💜 for science :telescope:, learning :seedling: & programing :computer:.
+- 🎯 Let's spread love 💜 for science :telescope: and technology :computer:. 🌱

-- :zap: In my free time, I enjoy nature, painting and learning new languagues. :sunny: :running: :paintbrush: :book:
+- :zap: In my free time, I enjoy nature, arts & crafts and of course learning new languagues. :sunny: :running: :paintbrush: :book:

 ---